Adrenaline: Adrenaline junkie

-An adrenaline junkie is someone who engages in sensation-seeking behavior through "the pursuit of novel and intense experiences without regard for physical, social, legal or financial risk".
+An adrenaline junkie is someone who "has a compulsive desire for extreme excitement".
 Such activities include extreme and risky sports, substance abuse, unsafe sex, and crime.
 The term relates to the increase in circulating levels of adrenaline during physiological stress.
 Such an increase in the circulating concentration of adrenaline is secondary to the activation of the sympathetic nerves innervating the adrenal medulla, as it is rapid and not present in animals where the adrenal gland has been removed.
 Although such stress triggers adrenaline release, it also activates many other responses within the central nervous system reward system, which drives behavioral responses; while the circulating adrenaline concentration is present, it may not drive behavior.
 Nevertheless, adrenaline infusion alone does increase alertness and has roles in the brain, including the augmentation of memory consolidation.

 Strength

 Adrenaline has been implicated in feats of great strength, often occurring in times of crisis.
-For example, there are stories of a parent lifting part of a car when their child is trapped underneath.
+For example, there are stories of a parent lifting part of a car when their child is trapped underneath, showcasing the ability of the body to endure under stress and highlighting the significant effects of adrenaline in unlocking extraordinary physical abilities.